technomancy/leiningen/README.md

 **Q:** What about Windows?
 **A:** Patches welcome.

+## Publishing

+If your project is a library and you would like others to be able to use it as a dependency in their projects, you will need to get it into a public repository.
+While it's possible to maintain your own or get it into Maven central, the easiest way is to publish it at [Clojars](http://clojars.org), which is a Clojure-specific repository for open-source code.
+Once you have created an account there, publishing is easy:

+    $ lein pom
+    $ scp pom.xml $PROJECT.jar clojars@clojars.org:

+Once that succeeds it will be available for other projects to depend on.

 ## Hacking

 Working on the Leiningen codebase has a few unique challenges since